it3xl/xslt-line-break-template/README.md

 # XSLT Line-Break Template

-#### Series of XSLT templates to create Line Breaks from a plain text for different layout languages.
+#### Series of XSLT templates to create Line Breaks from a plain text.

+Intendetn to be used with XSLT 1.0.
+For XSLT 2.0 and later consider to use approaches like

+* XSLT 2.0 xsl:analyze-string (RegEx)
+* XPath 2.0 tokenize + XSLT (RegEx)
+* passing sequences as a template parameter (XSLT 2.0)
+* and so on

 ### Content